Ryux411/ShopTitan-Sentinel/README.md

-# ShopTitan Sentinel
+# # ShopTitan Sentinel

-A lightweight Windows batch sentinel that automatically detects, monitors and relaunches ShopTitan on Steam or Epic Games to ensure uninterrupted play sessions.
-Designed to operate discreetly in the background—keeping your game alive 24/7 without revealing its true purpose.
+A lightweight Windows batch sentinel that automatically detects, monitors and relaunches ShopTitan on Steam or Epic Games so you can leave your game running 24/7—whether you’re sleeping, working, or away from your machine—ensuring uninterrupted sessions.
+Designed to operate discreetly in the background without drawing attention.

 ## Features